Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Store credentials for service accounts with appropriate access for Google services in a config file, and deploy this config file with your application.
 - [ ] Store credentials for your user account with appropriate access for Google services in a config file, and deploy this config file with your application.

+To migrate your application to a Compute Engine Virtual Machine (VM) and set up authentication using Google-recommended practices with minimal changes, you should:

+**Option 2: Create a service account with appropriate access for Google services, and configure the application to use this account.**

+Here's why this option is the correct choice:

+1. **Service Account Best Practice**: Google Cloud recommends using service accounts for authentication instead of individual user accounts for applications running on Compute Engine VMs.
+Service accounts are specifically designed for this purpose and provide secure access to Google Cloud services without exposing personal user credentials.

+2. **Minimal Changes**: This option involves minimal changes to your existing application.
+You would create a service account in Google Cloud IAM, assign it the necessary roles (permissions) required by your application to interact with Google Cloud services, and then configure your application running on the Compute Engine VM to use this service account.

+**Why other options are incorrect:**

+- **Option 1**: While assigning appropriate access to the service account used by the Compute Engine VM is necessary, it doesn't address the authentication mechanism directly.
+Service accounts should be explicitly created and used for authentication purposes.

+- **Option 3**: Storing credentials in a config file is not recommended for service accounts, as it introduces security risks and complicates credential management (e.g., handling key rotation).
+Service accounts are preferred because they manage credentials securely within Google Cloud IAM.

+- **Option 4**: Storing credentials for your user account in a config file and deploying them with your application is insecure and not recommended.
+User accounts should not be used for application authentication due to security concerns and the lack of appropriate permissions management.

+### Conclusion:

+To adhere to Google-recommended practices and ensure secure authentication for your application on a Compute Engine VM, create a service account in Google Cloud IAM with the necessary roles and configure your application to use this service account for authentication.
+This approach provides both security and ease of management for accessing Google Cloud services from your VM-hosted application.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to create a Compute Engine instance in a new project that doesn't exist yet.
 What should you do?